Josef Hlávka: Biography

 He was the second-born son of Mayor Antonín Hlávka and his wife, Anna née Stachová, from a noble family.
 After completing his secondary education at the Realschule in Prague, he studied general and structural engineering at Prague Polytechnic (now the Czech Technical University), from 1847 to 1851.
 He then spent three years studying architecture at the Academy of Fine Arts in Vienna.
 This was followed by an apprenticeship in masonry at the contracting firm of Franz Schebek, where he became office manager in 1855.
 His first design was a funerary monument for Schebek's wife.

 Residence of Bukovinian and Dalmatian Metropolitans, Chernivtsi.

 The following year, he received a scholarship for a three-year study trip throughout Europe.
 Upon its completion, he chose to settle in Vienna.
 When Schebek retired, he left his business to Hlávka.
 A successfully executed construction contract at the new Lazarist Church established his reputation.
 Over the next few years, he was awarded over 140 commissions for private works, as well as several public projects, including the Vienna State Opera.
 In 1864, he began construction on the "Residence of Bukovinian and Dalmatian Metropolitans" in Czernowitz, which has since been designated a UNESCO World Heritage Site.

 He also made a name for himself as a preservationist, and was named a curator for the Austrian central commission dealing with monuments.
 In 1866, he became a member of the Academy.
 His numerous commitments led to a strenuous schedule, a nervous breakdown in 1869, and a progressive paralysis of his legs.
 He was forced to give up his company in 1873, and move to an estate in Lužany, originally owned by his mother and not far from his birthplace.

-Confined to a wheelchair, he devoted his energies to promoting Czech science and art.
+He devoted his energies to promoting Czech science and art.
 By 1880, he was sufficiently recovered to resume his public works.
 His wife, Marie, died of tuberculosis in 1882.
 He remarried a few years later, to Zdenka Havelková, a pianist and singer who helped him promote the arts.
 His estate, which he gradually rebuilt, became a popular meeting spot for various writers and composers.
 Antonín Dvořák was a close friend, and composed his Mass in D Major to celebrate the inauguration of a new chateau in Lužany.